ayush-3393/HelpWithMyTasksApp/ReadMe.md

 ## Technologies Used:
 This application is built using the following technologies:
 1. Java 17
-2. Spring Boot
+2. Spring Boot 3.1.4
-3. Spring Data JPA
+3. Spring Data JPA / Hibernate
 4. MySQL
 5. Maven Build Tool